isabella232/advertising-cloud.en/help/misc/ad-cloud-ccpa-opt-out-of-sale.md

         This action triggers the pixel to fire and to collect the consumer’s cookie ID within the “CCPA – Opt out of sale”  segment.

-1. (Optional) To access the list of cookie IDs that have been added to the “CCPA opted out of sale” segment in your account, contact your Advertising Cloud account manager to request a file export.
+1. (Optional) To access the list of cookie IDs that have been added to the “CCPA opt out of sale” segment in your account, contact your Advertising Cloud account manager to request a file export.
 Include the advertiser name, the email address for the Advertising Cloud account, and the segment name.

     The file may be used as a reference when considering the use of Advertising Cloud campaign data in downstream activities that involve service providers outside of Adobe, for example for segmentation or user profile creation.